When buying a new child car seat, parents want to know they are getting the best advice for their child can car(s) the seat will be used in.

 7) Ask about underfloor storage

-Underfloor storage will affect the type of seat which can be recommended, as some car seats use a support leg which may not be suitable to be used in cars with this feature.
+Underfloor storage will affect the type of seat which can be recommended, as some car seats use a support leg which may not be suitable to be used in some cars with this feature without under-floor fillers.

 8) Ask about top tether